 After the boat adventure, it is time for the bus tour.
 It takes us around downtown and continues to Coconut Grove – the oldest incessantly inhabited Miami neighbourhood.
 It is extremely green, clean, and quiet.

-In Coconut Grove is located the Charlotte Jane Memorial Park Cemetery, which was formerly known as Coconut Grove Bahamian Cemetery.
+In Coconut Grove is the Charlotte Jane Memorial Park Cemetery, whose previous name was Coconut Grove Bahamian Cemetery.
 It is a cemetery with a historical significance where the early Bahamian settlers were buried.
-The guide also tells us a curious fact – it is the cemetery where Michael Jackson’s “Thriller” video was shot.
+The guide also tells us a curious fact – it is the cemetery where Michael Jackson shot his “Thriller” video.

-After Coconut Grove’s sumptuous greenery, we are taken to Coral Gables where the bus stops at Coral Gables Biltmore Hotel.
+After Coconut Grove’s sumptuous greenery, the bus takes us to Coral Gables where we stop at Coral Gables Biltmore Hotel.
 It is a fabulous hotel very well-known for serving as a hospital during World War II, as a Veteran’s Administration hospital, and as a campus of the University of Miami’ School of Medicine up until 1968.

 Next stop is the Coral Gables Venetian Pool – a pool that “recalls design features from the Venetian Lagoon in Italy”.
 Known as the “Venetian Casino” and opened in 1924, the Venetian Pool was designed and built in an old coral rock quarry.
 Artesian wells displace some 820,000 U.S. gallons (3,100 m3) of fresh water on a daily basis, which makes it the largest freshwater pool in the U.S.A.
 The Venetian Pool features an island, a grotto, and two waterfalls.